Why Marriage Matters

 Is it possible to have real love and passion in your marriage?
 Don’t people just get tired of each other and grow apart with time?
 Is monogamy realistic?
 Or are we expecting something which is contrary to the way human beings are wired?
 Does sex get old and boring if you have the same partner for a lifetime?
 Is new sex better sex?
+Our culture keeps telling us marriage isn’t important, but let me tell you why marriage matters.

 What if you’re recovering from the pain of an affair?
 Can you ever feel truly in love again?
 What does it take to get past the sadness?
 How do you rebuild trust?
 How can you forgive?
 Can a marriage be truly good again after an affair?
 If so what does it take?
 Most importantly, can YOUR marriage survive and come out even stronger on the other side?